Story within a story: Nested books

 One of the most complicated structures of a story within a story was used by Vladimir Nabokov in his novel The Gift.
 There, as inner stories, function both poems and short stories by the main character Fyodor Cherdyntsev as well as the whole Chapter IV, a critical biography of Nikolay Chernyshevsky (also written by Fyodor).
 This novel is considered one of the first metanovels in literature.

 With the rise of literary modernism, writers experimented with ways in which multiple narratives might nest imperfectly within each other.
 A particularly ingenious example of nested narratives is James Merrill's 1974 modernist poem "Lost in Translation".

 In Rabih Alameddine's novel The Hakawati, or The Storyteller, the protagonist describes coming home to the funeral of his father, one of a long line of traditional Arabic storytellers.
 Throughout the narrative, the author becomes hakawati (an Arabic word for a teller of traditional tales) himself, weaving the tale of the story of his own life and that of his family with folkloric versions of tales from Qur'an, the Old Testament, Ovid, and One Thousand and One Nights.
 Both the tales he tells of his family (going back to his grandfather) and the embedded folk tales, themselves embed other tales, often 2 or more layers deep.

-In Sue Townsend's Adrian Mole: The Wilderness Years, Adrian writes a book entitled Lo!
-The Flat Hills of My Homeland, in which the main character, Jake Westmorland, writes a book called Sparg of Kronk, whose eponymous character, Sparg, writes a book with no language.
+In Sue Townsend's Adrian Mole: The Wilderness Years, Adrian writes the book Lo!
+The Flat Hills of My Homeland, in which the character Jake Westmorland writes a book called Sparg of Kronk, where the character Sparg writes a book with no language.

 In Anthony Horowitz's Magpie Murders, a significant proportion of the book features a fictional but authentically formatted mystery novel by Alan Conway, titled 'Magpie Murders'.
 The secondary novel ends before its conclusion returning the narrative to the original, and primary, story where the protagonist and reviewer of the book attempts to find the final chapter.
-As this progresses characters and messages within the fictional 'Magpie Murders' manifest themselves within the primary narrative and the final chapter's content reveals the reason for its original absence.
+As this progresses characters and messages within the fictional Magpie Murders manifest themselves within the primary narrative and the final chapter's content reveals the reason for its original absence.

 Dreams are a common way of including stories inside stories, and can sometimes go several levels deep.
 Both the book The Arabian Nightmare and the curse of "eternal waking" from the Neil Gaiman series The Sandman feature an endless series of waking from one dream into another dream.
 In Charles Maturin's novel Melmoth the Wanderer, the use of vast stories-within-stories creates a sense of dream-like quality in the reader.

+The 2023 Christian fictional novel Just Once by Karen Kingsbury features a series of three nested stories, all centering around the main characters of Hank and Irvel Myers: